zaourid1/hellosynk/README.md

-# MindAI
+# HelloSynk

 > An open-source, local-first operating system for personal AI agents

-MindAI is a lightweight layer that gives any LLM persistent memory, reasoning, and the ability to take actions across apps.
+HelloSynk is a lightweight layer that gives any LLM persistent memory, reasoning, and the ability to take actions across apps.
 It runs on-device, stores context in a structured memory graph, and executes "skills" — small modular scripts that connect to services like email, Notion, or calendar.

 ## Features